Process Modifier

 Required Exit Code

 Which exit code to accept from the application as valid.
 Ignore means that it is not relevant.
-Lasernet will set the ExitCode JobInfo to the actual exit code.
+Lasernet Core will set the ExitCode JobInfo to the actual exit code.

 Timeout

-Lasernet sets the value of the ProcessTime JobInfo to the approximate number of seconds that the process ran for.
+Lasernet Core sets the value of the ProcessTime JobInfo to the approximate number of seconds that the process ran for.

 Input Data